Seichro/seichro.github.io/research.md

 - Data analaysis automation for >300 days of ISR data
 - Investigation of ISR data with long-standing empirical and machine learning models

-**A coauthored paper is in-press in the Advances in Space Research journal for this work.**.
+**A coauthored paper is in-press in the Advances in Space Research journal for this work**.

 ---